|Hey Education Law Center |

 By high school the Abbotts indeed do very poorly, as I will show below.

 Yet the above charts are incomplete because they do not show what the correlation coefficient is.
 I.e., they don't show the tightness of the trendline.
 Yes there is a general upward trend, but you have no idea what the "noise" is.

 If you separated out all the districts, you might have something like this from the Peak Abbott years of 2002-2007, which is what Chris Cerf found in his 2012 Education Funding Report.

 |Click to Enlarge.
 Source, Education Funding Report:|

 Abbott spending remains very high compared to poor non-Abbotts, but since the state's Adequacy targets are so high, all but six of the Abbotts are technically below Adequacy.
-(Based on low definition of spending/high definition of Adequacy model used by the Education Law Center.)

 If the Abbott Hypothesis were correct, the highest spending Abbotts would outperform their peers and fiscally crippled poor-non-Abbotts would lag their peers.
 And yet, when you actually look up the data, the low-spending districts actually outperform the high-spending Abbotts.

 For 2013-14 the DOE compiled an overall Peer and State comparison percentiles that were based on all of the standardized tests taken by students at the school.